SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 			- painted by kurtz pre-trip, reflects those views?
 			- majestic, yet blinded. another bit of justaposition?
 		- the effect of the torchlight was sinister
+			- again, kurtz pre-trip.
+The truth is sinister, scary.

+- p3: ship
 	-

 - examples:
 	- blindfold with torch
-	- Bucket with hole
+	- bucket with hole
-	- Ship
+	- ship
 	- order...?

 - meta: